microsoft/teams-ai/dotnet/samples/TwentyQuestions/README.md

 1. In the launched browser, select the Add button to load the app in Teams.

-1. In the chat bar, type and send any message (e.g. "let's start") to your app to start the game.
+1. In the chat bar, type and send any message (e.g. "*let's start*") to your app to start the game.

 ## Deploy to Azure